What are the study aims?

 How and when will I find out about the study findings?

+The first results of the study are accessible via a data portal.
 If you would like to be informed about the publication of the study findings in a timely manner, we recommend that you enter your details in our Mailing List.
-We will also announce publications via Twitter and here on the Nacaps website.
-The first results will be available from the end of 2019.
+We also announce publications via Twitter and here on the Nacaps website.

 Can I omit certain information in the questionnaire?